Exogyra

-Exogyra is an extinct genus of fossil marine oysters in the family Gryphaeidae, the foam oysters or honeycomb oysters.
+Exogyra is an extinct genus of marine oysters that belongs to the family Gryphaeidae (honeycomb oysters).
 These bivalves were cemented by the more cupped left valve.
 The right valve is flatter, and the beak is curved to one side.
 Exogyra lived on solid substrates in warm seas during the Jurassic and Cretaceous periods.

 Taxonomy

 The former subgenus Exogyra (Aetostreon) Bayle, 1878, is sometimes considered a separate genus due to a lack of the fine set of parallel ribs (chomata) separated by pits on the inner surface of the valves (which is present in the nominate subgenus).